Volunteer Opportunities

 Work remotely or from the LandPaths office in downtown Santa Rosa, helping with data entry, office and database organization, envelope stuffing, and other administrative tasks.

-Support our Communications Manager with social media, photography, blog posts, making engaging TikToks, research, press releases, graphic design, or other creative ways to get the word out about LandPaths.
-Gain experience in branding and content creation within the environmental field!
+Support our communications team with social media, photography, blog posts, making engaging TikToks, research, press releases, graphic design, or other creative ways to get the word out about LandPaths.

 Young woman talking a selfie of her and two friends in the forest